-Built on courtroom experience, a client first attitude, and the practical ability to resolve cases as soon as possible, Perrine, Redemann, Berry, Taylor & Sloan has forged a reputation for getting positive results in an affordable, competent, imaginative, ethical, and civil fashion.
+Built on courtroom experience, a client first attitude, and the practical ability to efficiently resolve cases, Perrine, Redemann, Berry, Taylor & Sloan has forged a reputation for getting positive results in an affordable, competent, imaginative, ethical, and civil fashion.

 The firm has handled matters ranging from insurance bad faith cases with nationwide impact, to six month long environmental trials, to death and permanent disability workers compensation claims, making law all along the way.
 Firm members are in the courtroom every day and have been responsible for automobile products liability cases, toxic gas releases, insurance receiverships and trucking death cases as well as day to day involvement with the most catastrophic workers compensation cases.
 Firm members have argued appeals in the Oklahoma Workers Compensation Court, the Oklahoma Civil Court of Appeals, and the Tenth Circuit Court of Appeals.
 Firm attorneys are licensed to practice in the courts of Oklahoma, Missouri, Wisconsin, Texas, Iowa, all federal district courts in Oklahoma, the Tenth Circuit Court of Appeals, and the United States Supreme Court.

-The firm is committed to client service and consistently receives high satisfaction ratings from our clients both big and small.
+The firm is committed to client service and consistently receives high satisfaction ratings from our clients large and small alike.
 All of the firm’s member-owners have decades of experience helping businesses, insurers, and employers resolve their litigation related problems.

 Originally named Perrine, McGivern, Redemann, Reid, Berry & Taylor, the firm was formed in 2001 when six attorneys from Rhodes, Hieronymus, Jones, Tucker & Gable decided to create their own firm.
 The firm is actively inclusive and embraces diversity.
 It has always had at least one female owner and maintains a racially diverse staff.